muhammeteminturgut/ttkScrollableNotebook/README.md

 - [ ] All Tkinter's Notebook attributes will be inherited.

 **Installation**
-- Just download ScrollableNotebook.py and import it. from ScrollableNotebook import *
+- Just download ScrollableNotebook.py and import it:

+        from ScrollableNotebook import *

 **Screenshot:**